radiant-rstats/docs/model/app/mnl.Rmd

 <p align="center"><img src="figures_model/mnl_plot.png"></p>

 Probabilities, are often more convenient for interpretation than coefficients or RRRs from a multinomial logistic regression model.
+We can use the _Predict_ tab to predict probabilities of each of the different response variable levels based different values of the explanatory variable(s).
+First, select the type of input for prediction using the `Prediction input type` dropdown.
+Choose either an existing dataset for prediction ("Data") or specify a command ("Command") to generate the prediction inputs.
+If you choose to enter a command you must specify at least one variable and one value in the **Prediction command** box to get a prediction.
+If you do not specify a value for each variable in the model either the mean value or the most frequent level will be used.
+It is only possible to predict outcomes based on variables used in the model.
+For example, `price.heinz32` must be one of the selected explanatory variables to predict the probability of choosing to buy `heinz32` when priced at \$3.80.

+* To predict the probability of choosing any the four products when a display is available in stores use `disp.hunts32 = "yes"` and press enter
+* To predict the probability of choosing any of the four products when the brand is (not) on display and (not) featured type `disp.heinz41 = c("yes", "no"), feat.heinz41 = c("yes", "no")` and press enter
-To see how choice probabilities change for each of the different brands as `price.heinz28` increases, select `Command` from the `Prediction input type` dropdown in the _Predict_ tab, type `price.heinz28 = seq(3.40, 5.20, 0.1)` in the **Prediction command** box, and press return.
+* To see how choice probabilities change for each of the different brands as `price.heinz28` increases type `price.heinz28 = seq(3.40, 5.20, 0.1)` and press enter.

 <p align="center"><img src="figures_model/mnl_predict.png"></p>

 The figure above shows that the probability of purchase drops sharply for `heinz28` as `price.heinz28` increases. `heinz32`, the most popular brand in the data, is predicted to see a large increase in purchase probability due to the increase price for `heinz28`.
 Although the increase in purchase probability for `huntz32` does look as impressive in the graph compared to `heinz32` the relative increase is larger (i.e., 3.2% to 8.4% for `huntz32` and 39.3% to 72.8% for `heinz32`).

 For a more comprehensive assessment of the impact of price changes for each of the brands on purchase probabilities we can generate a full table of predictions by selecting `Data` from the `Prediction input type` dropdown in the _Predict_ tab and selecting `ketchup` from the `Predict data` dropdown.
+You can also create a dataset for input in _Data > Transform_ using `Expand grid` or in a spreadsheet and then paste it into Radiant through the _Data > Manage_ tab.

+Once the desired predictions have been generated they can be saved to a CSV file by clicking the download icon on the top right of the screen.
+To add predictions to the dataset used for estimation, click the `Store` button.

+Note that MNL models generate as many columns of probabilities as there are levels in the categorical response variable (i.e., four in the ketchup data).
+If you want to store only the predictions for the first level (i.e., `heinz28`), provide only one name in the `Store predictions` input.
+If you want to store predictions for all ketchup brands, enter four variable names, separated by a comma.

 ### Report > Rmd